seb26/seb26.github.io/post/_posts/2019-02-26-editing-process.md

 ---

-I edited three short films and shared with us his process and designs.
+Early this year, I served as the editor on three short films.

-This post is a work in progress.
+*This post is a work in progress.*

 ##### MAAI: My Aaji and I